hsqlu/comet-backup/README.md

 I solved the extensions from 1 to 5.
 I had a look at others and came across some ideas but no time to implement them.

+NOTE: I found there are somewhere can be refactored to be more structural and extendable, but I paid more attention on solving the problems directly rather than designing good interfaces.

 # Usage